pippim/pippim.github.io/programs/iothings.md

 {% include image.html src="/assets/img/iothings/Multiple Monitors Manager.png"
    alt="Multiple Monitors Manager.png"
-   style="float: none; width: 100%; margin: 0px 0px 0px 0px;"
+   style="float: none; width: 100%; margin: 0px 0px 1rem 0px;"
    caption="mmm Overview of Monitors"
 %}

-- Top Left is Sony 50" Full HD TV
+- Top Left is a Sony 50" Full HD Android TV.
+The picture is usually turned off to save power but the sound system is always on.
-- Top Right is TCL 43" 4K TV
+- Top Right is a TCL 43" 4K Google TV.
+Because it is 4K, it has size of four Full HD screens.
-- Bottom Right is Alienware 17" Full HD laptop
+- Bottom Right is an Alienware 17" Full HD laptop screen.
+The laptop has two HDMI channels.
+One channel is powered by a nVidia GeForce GTX 970M.
+The other channel is powered by an Intel Core i-7 GPU using ThunderBolt 3 USB-C to HDMI converter.

-There are lamps behind the Sony TV and TCL TVs which are powered by Kasa TP-Link Smartplugs.
+There are two lamps.
+One behind the Sony TV and one behind the TCL TV.
+Both lamps are controlled by Kasa TP-Link Smart Plugs.

 The Sony TV has a sound system with subwoofer that is used all the time.
 The Sony TV picture is only used occasionally